ibm-developer/icp-nodejs-sample/chart/ibm-nodejs-sample/README.md

 - This example uses [appmetrics](https://github.com/RuntimeTools/appmetrics) and [appmetrics-dash](https://github.com/RuntimeTools/appmetrics-dash): the endpoint being `/appmetrics-dash`.
 - This example features the "scrape" annotation in the `<chart directory>/templates/service.yaml` file.
 In combination with the [appmetrics-prometheus](https://github.com/RuntimeTools/appmetrics-prometheus) module inclusion and usage, this enables the sample to be automatically scraped by a deployed instance of Prometheus in order for metrics to be gathered and displayed using the Prometheus web UI.
 You can view the raw data that will be available to Prometheus at the `/metrics` endpoint.
 This allows developers to quickly determine how the application is performing across potentially many Kubernetes pods.
+- This example uses [appmetrics-zipkin](https://github.com/RuntimeTools/appmetrics-zipkin).
+If Zipkin is deployed (e.g. with the Microservice Builder fabric), trace information will be available under the service name "icp-nodejs-sample".
+To enable this feature, modify `Dockerfile` and set `USE_ZIPKIN` to `true`.
+You can dynamically modify applications as well using the IBM CLoud Private web UI - this includes the setting of environment variables and it's recommended you restart the pod for the change to take effect.
 - This example can be deployed using the IBM Cloud Developer Tools, for example: `idt deploy -t container --deploy-image-target mycluster.icp:8500/default/nodejs-sample`.

 The `mycluster.icp` example here should match up with the entry you've added in `/etc/hosts`: it is the location of the private registry.